runcmf/runtracy/README.md

 $capsule::connection()->enableQueryLog();
 ```

-**3** register middleware
+**3.** register middleware
 ``` php
 $app->add(new RunTracy\Middlewares\TracyMiddleware($app));
 ```

-**4** register route if you plan use PTY Console
+**4.** register route if you plan use PTY Console
 ``` php
 $app->post('/console', 'RunTracy\Controllers\RunTracyConsole:index');
 ```
-also copy you want jquery.terminal.min.js & jquery.terminal.min.css  from vendor/runcmf/runtracy/web and correct path below.
+also copy you want jquery.terminal.min.js & jquery.terminal.min.css  from vendor/runcmf/runtracy/web and correct path in 'settings' below.

-**5** add to your settings Debugger initialisation and 'tracy' section
+**5.** add to your settings Debugger initialisation and 'tracy' section.
+if you plan to use twig and/or Eloquent ORM uncomment from below lines 'showTwigPanel' and/or 'showEloquentORMPanel'
 ``` php
 use Tracy\Debugger;